Bell Sub List

 Bio Coming Soon

-Gregg designs all of the floor plans for Area 3 festivals.
+Gregg Bogovich designs all of the floor plans for Area 3 festivals.
 He has been listening to handbells since 1996, and has been the unofficial roadie and videographer for his sister Lynn’s various handbell groups, including Anacrusis and the Community United Methodist Church in Crofton, MD.

 Kyler Brengle, Music Director at Westminster United Methodist Church (WUMC), is a graduate of the University of Maryland, College Park, where he earned both a BS and MS in Music Education.
 His responsibilities at WUMC include directing all vocal choirs, children through adult, and the church’s 5-octave adult handbell choir.
 Kyler was a member of the Westminster Ringers, an auditioned community handbell ensemble, from 2006-2016, serving on their Board of Directors and as Assistant Music Director.
 He was the guest conductor for the Holston River Handbell Festival in Kingsport, TN in October 2017, and served as Area 3 Chair from 2015-2017.